BIT-MCS/DRL-eFresh/README.md

 # DRL-eFresh
-Additional materials for paper "[Delay-Sensitive Energy-Efficient UAV Crowdsensing by Deep Reinforcement Learning](https://ieeexplore.ieee.org/abstract/document/9540290/)" accepted in TMC.
+This is the code accompanying the paper: "[Delay-Sensitive Energy-Efficient UAV Crowdsensing by Deep Reinforcement Learning](https://ieeexplore.ieee.org/abstract/document/9540290/)" accepted in TMC.

 ## :page_facing_up: Description